okd-project/okd/README.md

 ***OKD*** is the community distribution of [Kubernetes](https://kubernetes.io) optimized for continuous application development and multi-tenant deployment.
 OKD adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams. ***OKD*** is also referred to as ***Origin*** in github and in the documentation.  ***OKD*** makes launching Kubernetes on any cloud or bare metal a snap, simplifies running and updating clusters, and provides all of the tools to make your containerized-applications succeed.

 This repository covers OKD4 and newer.
-For older versions of OKD, see the [3.11 branch of openshift/origin](https://github.com/openshift/origin/tree/release-3.11).

 Open issues and ideas are tracked in the [okd/community repo](https://github.com/orgs/okd-project/projects/1).